-Bigbank grew by over 10 percent through the quarter
+Bigbank grew by over 10 percent through the 1st quarter of 2022

 Bigbank, an Estonian bank with international reach, earned 6.4 million euros in profits in the first quarter of this year, increasing its volume of assets to nearly 1.3 billion euros for an increase of 10.3% in the quarter.
 The EUR 1 billion mark was also exceeded for loans issued as well as deposits received.